samjwill/dotfiles/README.md

 #### Installation:

-Use git to clone it or...
+Use git to clone the repo or...

 Ensure that `curl` and `unzip` are installed and then run the following command.